Maximize Your Speed with a 40 Yard Dash Workout

 How can I increase my 40 yard dash speed?

 To increase your 40 yard dash speed, focus on power exercises such as bounds and hip exercises to get stronger.
-Additionally, use a bent elbow when running for more speed.
-Finally, consider my free Sprint Boot Camp to help with your speed.
+Additionally, create a program that mixes speed training 2-3 times per week, strength training 2 times per week and power development once per week.

-How many strides is a 40 yard dash?
+How many steps is a 40 yard dash?

-The 40 yard dash typically requires 19-20 strides, with perfect performance completed in around 19.
-Athletes with an average stride length of 7.5 feet will cover 15 feet or 5 yards every two steps.
+The 40 yard dash typically requires 20-21 steps, with perfect performance completed in around 20.
+Elite sprinters have an average stride length of 7.5 feet which will cover 15 feet or 5 yards every two steps.

 What is a respectable 40 yard dash?

-For a 15 year old, running a 40 yard dash in 4.6 seconds is a very respectable time.
-Anything less than 4.5 seconds is considered exceptionally fast, and with training can be improved upon before he graduates high school.
+For a 15 year old, running a 40 yard dash in 4.8 seconds is a very respectable time.
+Anything less than 4.5 seconds is considered elite.
+Any time can be improved with proper training such as the training in the Performance Lab’s Faster 40 Program.

 What are some common mistakes to avoid during speed training?